FemtoEmacs/Sumerian/lesson-02-Emacs/README.md

 ```
 With this ```.emacs``` configuration file, whenever you
 start Emacs, it will be ready to typeset Sumerian cuneiforms.

-After loading ```cnf.el```, an Emacs Lisp application, you can insert
+Therefore, you can insert Sumerograms by name into your text.
-Sumerograms by name into your text.
-You can find the names of the
+You can find the names of the Sumerograms in Hayes's book.
-Sumerograms in Hayes's book.
 Here is how to typeset the lines of the
 document used as an example: When you press **Alt-;** (hold the **Alt** key
 and strike the semicolon), Emacs will prompt you with '**Eval:**.'
 Then,
-type the lines of text to introduce them into the document.
+type the lines of text below to introduce them into the document.

 1. Eval: (cn an inanna) > 𒀭𒈹
 2. Eval: (cn nin a ni) > 𒎏𒀀𒉌